 How to prepare

-Place the boiling water in a cup and add the star anise.
-Cover and allow to cool.
-Then strain, sweeten with honey and drink.
-You can drink this tea 3 times per day, while cold symptoms persist.
+Pour the boiling water into a cup and add the star anise.
+Cover the cup and let the tea cool, then strain it, sweeten with honey, and drink.
+You can drink this tea up to 3 times a day while cold symptoms last.